leerang77/Bioinformatics/README.md

 # Bioinformatics_Coursera
-Custom code written by me for the Coursera Bioinformatics Specialization courses.
+Codes written by me for the Coursera Bioinformatics Specialization courses.

 There are six courses in the specialization, covering the following topics/algorithms: